First published in The Tablet in February, 2007; we first ran it here in 2016. I've moved it to March, this year, to fit the Lenten season.

 Helium, the gas with the tiniest molecules, will penetrate into the finest cracks and pores of the meteorite; this is good.
 It will also leak through the tiniest cracks in an experimental set-up; not so good.
 We could hear hissing from somewhere.
 Finally, pulling the pycnometer apart, we found a broken tube.
 Time to order a replacement from the manufacturer.
 Another month lost.

-Last week, Dan returned to New York with the tube, and fixed that leak.
+The next week, Dan returned to New York with the tube, and fixed that leak.
 But all that’s accomplished is to show up smaller leaks we hadn’t noticed before.
 The regulator that controls the pressure from the helium tank to the pycnometer is clearly not helium-tight; time to replace it.
 The outlet fitting is a quarter-inch, while the connecting pipe fitting is metric; another fix needed.
 Each patch we apply only reveals another leak further down the line.
 We’ve lost a quarter of our helium so far, without getting a single measurement.
-And I’ve less than three months left in New York.
+And I had less than three months left in New York.